andrew/ultimate-awesome/README.md

 - [awesome-amateur-radio](https://github.com/mcaserta/awesome-amateur-radio) - Amateur Radio Resources and Links.
 - [awesome-metarl](https://github.com/metarl/awesome-metarl) - A curated list of awesome Meta Reinforcement Learning.
 - [awesome-data-wrangling](https://github.com/peerside/awesome-data-wrangling) - A curated list of data wrangling resources.
-- [awesome-qwik](https://github.com/qwikverse/awesome-qwik) - A curated list of awesome things related to Resumable Framework .
 - [awesome-roku](https://github.com/slheavner/awesome-roku) - A place for all things Roku, Scenegraph, and Brightscript.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-tezos](https://github.com/tezos-contrib/awesome-tezos) - A curated list of awesome things in Tezos ecosystem.
 - [awesome-personal-websites](https://github.com/tk-notes/awesome-personal-websites) - It's my attempt to store all personal website I find interesting.
+- [apprenticeship](https://github.com/WenyanLiu/apprenticeship) - A notebook of awesome privacy protection,federated learning, fairness and blockchain research materials.
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [Awesome-FoodAI](https://github.com/AndrewZhuZJU/Awesome-FoodAI) - AI Research Resources in Food Domain.